 I earned my BA in Classics and MA in Philosophy in Pisa.
 I subsequently started a PhD in Geneva within the SNSF Research Project Appearance and Knowledge in Ancient Philosophy, under the supervision of Prof. Paolo Crivelli.

-In my MA thesis I discussed a passage of Plato's Theaetetus where Socrates seemingly attempts to show the self-contradictoriness of Protagorean relativism.
-A shortened and improved version of my interpretation of this passage is in preparation.
+In my MA dissertation I discussed a passage of Plato's Theaetetus where Socrates seemingly attempts to show the self-contradictoriness of Protagorean relativism.

 My PhD thesis aims at clarifying the role of the notion of appearance in the so-called Socratic elenchus (from the Greek ἔλεγχος, often translated as 'refutation'), one notable argumentative strategy employed by Socrates in Plato’s early dialogues.
 These dialogues, many of which have been significantly neglected by philosophers, present the reader with an intricate web of issues in moral theory.
 However, important questions of epistemology, philosophy of mind, philosophy of language, and theory of argumentation lurk at every step of the conversations with Socrates.
 In my thesis I try to unravel the knot of problems concerning, in particular, the notions of 'apparent good' and 'apparent knowledge' by asking modern questions and looking for ancient answers through rigorous textual analysis.
 An important contribution to my understanding of these dialogues comes from the reading of Aristotle's Sophistical Refutations, Topics, and Nicomachean Ethics.